Verizon/funnel/README.markdown

 A distributed monitoring system based on a lightweight streaming protocol.
 To get started, please read the [appropriate documentation.](http://oncue.github.io/funnel/)

+## Versioning

+Funnel operates an automated release system.
+Any merges to master produce a usable release provided the tests pass.
+The policy is as follows *<breaking>.<feature>.<patch>* where features are source compatible, and patches are binary compatible.

 ## Contributing

 Contributions are welcome; please send a pull request or raise an issue as appropriate.

 All development and test phase logging controls are configured from the `logback-test.xml` files the `etc` directory in the root of the project.
 Likewise, all development configuration files are checked into the `etc` folder to ensure that local development and testing configurations never accidentally make it into a certified release.